itzslain/cbre-ex/README.md

 The Editor is licensed under the GNU General Public License, version 2.0.
 All other components are licensed under the GNU Lesser General Public License, version 2.1, unless otherwise stated.

-Editor sidebar icons are taken from Sledge, which is licensed under BSD-3.
+Editor sidebar icons are taken from **Sledge**, which is licensed under BSD-3.
-Editor logo is a modified version of the SCP Wiki logo, which is licensed under the CC-BY-SA 3.0 license.
+Editor logo is a modified version of **The SCP Foundation** Wiki logo, which is licensed under the CC-BY-SA 3.0 license.

 <div align="center"><h2>External Repositories</h2></div>

-You can find the source code for Sledge at https://github.com/LogicAndTrick/sledge
+You can find the source code for **Sledge** at https://github.com/LogicAndTrick/sledge
-You can find the source code of the original CBRE at https://github.com/SCP-CBN/cbre
+You can find the source code of the **original CBRE** at https://github.com/SCP-CBN/cbre